-- a.
-Basic policy - In accordance with its basic policy for corporate governance, the Company adopts a compensation structure that aligns the values of Directors with those of shareholders to ensure that compensation effectively incentivizes Directors to strive for sustainable improvement in corporate value and, when determining compensation amounts for individual Directors, the Company sets these at an appropriate level in light of the responsibilities of each Director. - Compensation is determined following deliberation by the Compensation Committee where a majority of members are independent Outside Directors, in order to ensure objectivity and transparency. - · Compensation must be within the overall compensation limited fixed by resolution of the Annual Shareholders Meeting. - b.
-Structure of compensation - Compensation of Executive Directors consists of basic compensation, performance-linked compensation and non-monetary compensation.
+a.
+Basic policy

+- In accordance with its basic policy for corporate governance, the Company adopts a compensation structure that aligns the values of Directors with those of shareholders to ensure that compensation effectively incentivizes Directors to strive for sustainable improvement in corporate value and, when determining compensation amounts for individual Directors, the Company sets these at an appropriate level in light of the responsibilities of each Director. - Compensation is determined following deliberation by the Compensation Committee where a majority of members are independent Outside Directors, in order to ensure objectivity and transparency. - Compensation must be within the overall compensation limited fixed by resolution of the Annual Shareholders Meeting.

+b.
+Structure of compensation

+- Compensation of Executive Directors consists of basic compensation, performance-linked compensation and non-monetary compensation.
 The proportions of each type of compensation are deliberated at the Compensation Committee, giving consideration to factors such as trends at other companies of a similar size and also taking individual circumstances such as rank and responsibilities into account.
-The Board of Directors (panel of two Representative Directors under authority delegated by the Board as described later) determines the proportions of the different types of compensation and details of compensation for each Director, giving due respect to the report of the Compensation Committee.
+The Board of Directors (panel of 3 Representative Directors under authority delegated by the Board as described later) determines the proportions of the different types of compensation and details of compensation for each Director, giving due respect to the report of the Compensation Committee.
 In terms of monetary compensation, the Company pays basic compensation according to individual circumstances such as rank and responsibilities as base pay, and since Directors are responsible for business execution, the Company makes them aware of their responsibility for business execution and incentivizes them to improve business performance by paying a portion as performance-linked compensation.
-The compensation structure also includes non-monetary compensation in the form of stock compensation for greater alignment of the values of Directors with those of shareholders, thereby encouraging Directors to think about enhancement of corporate value in the medium and long term. - Outside Directors and Directors who are Audit & Supervisory Committee members are paid basic compensation only, in light of their role in the supervisory function. - c.
-Basic salary (monetary compensation) - Basic compensation is a fixed monthly salary determined based on comprehensive consideration of a range of factors including rank and responsibilities, whether the Director is an Outside Director and is full-time or part-time, and the Company's business performance. - d.
-Performance-linked compensation - Performance-linked compensation is monetary compensation that reflects performance indicators to motivate Directors to improve performance, and it is paid as monthly compensation.
-Performance indicators and their target levels are set and reviewed as appropriate according to changes in the environment to ensure that they are consistent with evaluations of the level of achievement of business performance forecasts (consolidated revenue, consolidated operating profit, etc.) and the performance of the business for which each Director is responsible. - e.
-Non-monetary compensation - The Company pays non-monetary compensation in the form of restricted stock compensation as part of medium-to-long-term performance-linked compensation.
+The compensation structure also includes non-monetary compensation in the form of stock compensation for greater alignment of the values of Directors with those of shareholders, thereby encouraging Directors to think about enhancement of corporate value in the medium and long term. - Outside Directors and Directors who are Audit & Supervisory Committee members are paid basic compensation only, in light of their role in the supervisory function.

+c.
+Basic salary (monetary compensation)

+• Basic compensation is a fixed monthly salary determined based on comprehensive consideration of a range of factors including rank and responsibilities, whether the Director is an Outside Director and is full-time or part-time, and the Company's business performance.

+d.
+Performance-linked compensation

+• Performance-linked compensation is monetary compensation that reflects performance indicators to motivate Directors to improve performance, and it is paid as monthly compensation.
+Performance indicators and their target levels are set and reviewed as appropriate according to changes in the environment to ensure that they are consistent with evaluations of the level of achievement of business performance forecasts (consolidated revenue, consolidated operating profit, etc.) and the performance of the business for which each Director is responsible.

+e.
+Non-monetary compensation

+• The Company pays non-monetary compensation in the form of restricted stock compensation as part of medium-to-long-term performance-linked compensation.
 The Company provides monetary compensation claims within the range of annual amounts set by resolution of a shareholders meeting, and each eligible director pays in the entire monetary compensation claim as an in-kind contribution to the Company and receives the allocated restricted stock.
 Restricted shares are allocated at a fixed time every year in comprehensive consideration of roles, responsibilities, the Company's results, among other factors.
 Restrictions on transfer of shares are lifted at the time of retirement.
-With the introduction of a restricted stock compensation plan resolved, stock compensation-type stock options were abolished except for those that were already granted.
-At the 121st Annual Shareholders Meeting held on June 19, 2024, a resolution was passed on the determination of compensation to be paid to reappointed Directors, etc. in relation to measures to transition to restricted shares from share acquisition rights (unexercised portion) that were already granted as stock compensation-type stock options.
-With the transition measures, reappointed Directors, etc. will waive the unexercised portion of share acquisition rights that were already granted, on condition that they are allotted restricted shares.